nuwanwre/simple-ws-relay/README.md

 4. On connection close, clients are removed from temporary collection and memory is free-ed.

+### Caching capabilities

+On occasions where a client has lost the connection, webserver will cache the response.
+Once the client connects with the same clientId, the response will be delivered again.

+For now, the cache is held for a indefinite amount of time.
+Later implementations will include limited-time caching to reduce load on the Websocket server.

 ### To Run

 Simply, `npm install && node index.js`